This is Part 7 of the Terraform Associate Exam Cram. It covers the following Terraform Associate Certification exam objectives:

 Alternatively, use a host-specific environment variable to provide an API token.

-Environment variable names should have the prefix TF_TOKEN_
+Environment variable names should have the prefix TF_TOKEN_ added to the domain name, with periods

 encoded as underscores.
-For example, the value of a variable named TF_TOKEN_app_terraform_io
+For example, the value of a variable named TF_TOKEN_app_terraform_io will be

-used when the CLI makes service requests to the hostname app.terraform.io
+used when the CLI makes service requests to the hostname app.terraform.io.

 CLI Configuration File